Queenstown Accommodation Guide

 A pathway into town provides a scenic walk alongside the lake, around Queenstown Gardens and onto Marine Parade and beach area.
 Frankton includes the Remarkables Retail Park with plenty of shops and the main supermarket.
 It's also home to the airport, scenic flight operators and many car rental operators.

 Driving past Frankton onto State Highway 6 takes you to Lake Hayes, the historic former gold mining town of Arrowtown, the famous AJ Hackett Kawarau Bridge Bungy and onto the wine valley of Gibbston.
-The yellow Connectabus runs a regular service between Frankton and Queenstown.
+There is a regular bus service between Frankton and Queenstown.

 A quiet and secluded location, Arthur's Point is well postioned for skiers with the dramatic Coronet Peak Resort close by.
 Arthur's Point overlooks Shotover River, with the base of the Shotover Jet just a few minutes walk away.
 It's less than 10 minutes drive along Arthur's Point Road and Gorge Road into downtown Queenstown.